shashank1696/Snacks-Manufacturer/README.md

 3) Calories, a factor from the purchase decision can also let the company in loss.
 4) Brand A chips that are minimally processed or heavily processed can also let the company to gain the profits according to the summary    of the model built.
 5) Manufacturer A & C are environmentally responsible can improve the profits in the company.
-6)Brand, Type, Variety places an important role in improving the profits in the company according the model that is built.
+6) Brand, Type, Variety places an important role in improving the profits in the company according the model that is built.
 7) Saw / heard a TV, Newspaper, Radio Ad factor helped in purchase decision and let the company to improve the profits in the company.
-8)The accuracy obtained from the model that is built is 78.58%
+8) The accuracy obtained from the model that is built is 78.58%